Big Slim On Being Ready For His Black Queen & Why He Thinks Black Women Should Be Uplifted More

 Some of those past experiences fostered a lot of energy and emotion just for them to simply be topics of conversation today.
 So, does that mean we wasted our time?
 Did we put too much of a focus on our goals and not enough on the development of our personal relationships?
 Don't get me wrong, I don't subscribe to a societal life timeline.
 However, it's only natural for those feelings to creep in from time to time, especially during the unique period we're in.
 And it made me wonder, do men have these thoughts too, or are we alone in these feelings?

-That's one of the reasons I was super excited to speak with Houston rapper Slim Thug.
-Recently, he released a song called "Black Queen", a track where he unapologetically explains his dream girl, which he proudly states is a black woman.
+That's one of the reasons I was super excited to speak with Houston rapper Slim Thug aka Big Slim.
+He released a song called "Black Queen", a track where he unapologetically explains his dream girl, which he proudly states is a Black woman.
 Now, when I think of Slim Thug, I think of his features on iconic southern anthems like "Still Tippin" and "Like a Boss".
 A love song is the last thing I expected to hear from him.
-But then it dawned on me, just as my feelings and desire for love have changed over time, so could his, and sometimes the best way to release these emotions is through art and healthy dialogue.
+But then it dawned on me, that just as my feelings and desire for love have changed over time, so could his, and sometimes the best way to release these emotions is through art and healthy dialogue.
 This is why Thursday evening, after a bit of Zoom drama and a save-the-day conference call line, we had a very transparent discussion.

 In our chat, we talked about his new single "Black Queen", thoughts on dating and relationships, and why it's important to make your intentions clear.
 And I quickly learned, women are not alone in these feelings.